YiwangHuang/obsidian-doc-weaver/README.md

 3. Click Browse and search for "Format Toolkit"
 4. Install and Enable the plugin

+## Development

+This plugin uses Vite for building and bundling and pnpm as package manager.

+### Setup for Development

+- Make sure your NodeJS is at least v14.18.0 (`node --version`).
+- Make sure you have pnpm installed (`pnpm -v`).
+If not, install it with `npm install -g pnpm`.
+- Clone this repo to a local development folder.
+For convenience, you can place this folder in your `.obsidian/plugins/format-toolkit` folder.
+- Run `pnpm install` to install dependencies.
+- Run `pnpm dev` to start compilation in watch mode.

+### Build Commands

+- `pnpm dev` - Development build with watch mode
+- `pnpm build` - Production build
+- `pnpm version` - Update version numbers in manifest.json and versions.json

+For more detailed information about the build system, see the [Vite构建说明.md](./Vite构建说明.md) file.

 ## First time developing plugins?

 Quick starting guide for new plugin devs: